Constraining black hole spin in PG 1535+547 amidst complex multi-layered absorption: discussion

 Based on the column density, ionization state and outflow velocities, and drawing analogies to previously studied X-ray warm absorber obscured Sy1s, we propose a stratified absorption configuration for obscuration in PG 1535+547.
 WA1 is conceptualized as an ionized disc wind outflowing from the accretion disc, similar to what has been observed in, e.g., NGC 3516 \citep{2008A&A...483..161T}, NGC 3783 \citep{2017A&A...607A..28M}, and NGC 3227 \citep{2015A&A...584A..82B}.
 Meanwhile, the fully covering WA2 could be associated with clumpy structures within the broad-line region (BLR) or even the more distant narrow-line region (NLR), as seen in, e.g., NGC 5548 \citep{2014Sci...345...64K,2015A&A...575A..22M}, UGC 3142 and ESO 140-43 \citep{2010A&A...518A..47R}.

-The varying column densities and covering fractions of the neutral obscurer, observed in 2002 and 2016 observations, may point to the presence of inhomogeneous, neutral material at the inner edge of the torus \citep{2014MNRAS.437.1776M,2009ApJ...695..781B}.
-Alternatively, it might also resemble the transient obscuration seen in NGC 5548, where the obscuring material lies interior to the WAs \citep{2014Sci...345...64K,2022ApJ...934L..24M}.
+The varying column densities and covering fractions of the neutral obscurer, observed in 2002 and 2016 observations, may point to the presence of inhomogeneous, neutral material at the inner edge of the torus \citep{2009ApJ...695..781B,2014MNRAS.437.1776M}.
+Alternatively, it might also resemble the transient obscuration seen in NGC 5548, where the obscuring material lies interior to the WAs (see Figure 4 in \cite{2014Sci...345...64K} and \cite{2022ApJ...934L..24M} for an illustration of one of the potential absorber configurations).
 In that system, the obscuring wind shields the WA from the ionizing continuum, leading to a drop in its ionization state.
 In our case, however, since we have had to link the WA properties across epochs (see Section \ref{sec-3.3}), we have not been able to directly track any WA variability in response to changes in the neutral obscurer.
 As a result, our work do not allow us to draw firm conclusions about the location of the obscurer.

 Following the approach outlined in \cite{2012MNRAS.422L...1T}, we can constrain the location of the warm absorbers using the equation: $r \leq r_{\rm max} = L_{\rm ion}/\xi N_{\rm H}$, where $r_{\rm max}$ is the maximum distance of the gas from the X-ray source, $L_{\rm ion}$ is the unabsorbed ionizing luminosity between 13.6 eV to 13.6 keV, $\xi$ is the ionization parameter and $\rm N_{\rm H}$ is the absorber column density.
 Additionally, we estimate the minimum distance of the absorbers by equating their outflow velocities to the escape velocity: $r \geq r_{\rm min} = 2GM_{\rm BH}/v_{\rm out}^2$.
 Using these constraints, we estimate WA1 to be located within the range $10^{4}r_{\rm s} \leq r_{\rm WA1} \leq 10^{6}r_{\rm s}$, and WA2 to be located anywhere between $10^{3}r_{\rm s} \leq r_{\rm WA2} \leq 10^{7}r_{\rm s}$.
 The ranges estimated above loosely places the WAs spanning anywhere from the outer accretion disc, the edge of the BLR region or even the NLR region.